PolyU ELC Reference Guides

 A reference providing information about where a particular quotation, text, etc., is to be found; a bibliographical reference.
 [Oxford English Dictionary]

-In general, citations help readers to locate your sources of information, as well as avoid plagiarism.
+In general, citations help readers to locate the sources of information, as well as avoid plagiarism.

 The citation style you use depends on your discipline.
 If you're not sure, check with your professor.
 Citation styles commonly used by various disciplines are listed below: